NASA-IMPACT/veda-data-pipelines/README.md

 This project uses AWS CDK to deploy AWS resources to the cloud.

-### Make sure the following environment variables are set:
+### Make sure the following environment variables are set

 ```bash
 VPC_ID="<vpc-xxxxxxx>"